-Student Name: Current Grade Level: Course Recommended by Teacher: Course Requested by Parent: If this class is replacing an existing course request, please list the fit this class.
-Current academic course aligned to the course requested: Grades: Q1 Q2 Q3 Q4 Final Prior Prerequisite Course (if applicable): Final Grade: Briefly describe why you are requesting a course for which you v prerequisite(s) What caused you not to not be recommended and/or earn the r required prerequisites?
-What strategies do you plan on putting in place to be successful l in your requested course, if approved?
-ALL WAIVER REQUESTS MUST BE SUBMI TTED BY THE SECOND WEEK IN JUNE Parent Signature: Date: Student Signature: Date: Counselor Signature: Date: PRIOR TO SUBMITTING, PLEASE REVIEW THE COMPLETE SCHED NOT APPROVED Principal Signature: Date:
+Student Name: Current Grade Level:

+Course Recommended by Teacher:

+Course Requested by Parent:

+If this class is replacing an existing course request, please fit this class. list the class that is to be removed from your schedule in order to

+Current academic course aligned to the course requested l:

+Grades: Q1 Q2 Q3 Q4 Final

+Prior Prerequisite Course (if applicable): Final Grade:

+Briefly describe why you are requesting a course for which prerequisite(s) h you were not recommended or for which you do not have the

+What caused you not to not be recommended and/or ear n the required prerequisites?

+cessful in your requested course, if approved?

+ALL WAIVER REQUESTS MUST BE S UBMITTED BY THE SECOND WEEK IN JUNE

+Parent Signature: Date:

+Student Signature: Date:

+Counselor Signature: Date:

+PRIOR TO SUBMITTING, PLEASE REVIEW THE COMPLETE SCHEDULE CHANGE PROCEDURES IN THE PROGRAM OF STUDIES.

+APPROVED NOT APPROVED

+Principal Signature: Date:

-West Allegheny High School Independent Study Program
+Independent Study Program Application

-Application